Estonian business culture

 Estonia is officially referred to as “Eesti Vabariik”, or the Republic of Estonia.
 As with the other two Baltic countries (Latvia and Lithuania), it is a relatively small country in the northern part of Europe.
 Estonia is strategically placed in the business corridor, between the Scandinavian countries (EU) and other eastern European countries, including Russia.
 Estonia shares a border with fellow Baltic state Latvia to the south, (339km) and Russia to the east, (229km).
 In the north, it is separated from Finland by the Gulf of Finland and in the west, from Sweden by the Baltic Sea.
 The Estonian capital city is Tallinn.

 Estonia has 109 languages as mother tongues, Estonian being the majority language, and official language of the country, spoken by 67.3% of the population, followed by Russian (29.7%).
 Of the other 107 mother tongues, the most numerous are Ukrainian, Belarusian, Finnish, Latvian and Lithuanian.
-According to the word bank, the total population of Estonia in 2011 was about 1.3 million., The main religions include Evangelical Lutheran and Orthodox, although religion plays only a small part in society..
+According to the word bank, the total population of Estonia is 1.3 million., The main religions include Evangelical Lutheran and Orthodox, although religion plays only a small part in society..

 Estonia is divided into rural municipalities, counties & towns.
 The regional level of local government includes 15 counties as well as 6 republican cities: Tartu, Kohtla-Järve, Narva, Pärnu, Sillamäe and Tallinn.